IntelliTect-Samples/IntroToObservabilityAndOpenTelemetry/slides.md

 What's my background with Observability and OpenTelemetry?

 ---
+## Outline
+Our goal today is to answer these four questions:
+- What is observability and why does it matters to world-class organizations?
+- How is observability related to monitoring?
+- What are the Three Pillars of Observability?
+- What is the OpenTelemetry project and why would I want to use it?

+---
 <!-- _class: lead -->
-# What is observability and why does it matters to world-class organizations?
+# 1. What is observability and why does it matters to world-class organizations?

 ---
 ## Software systems are complex